Shobit123/Shobit123/README.md

 - 👋 Hi, I’m Shobit Singh
+- Completed Master's form NIT Raipur (Master of Computer Application)
 - 👀 I’m interested in New Learning Technology and coding skills
 - 💞️ I’m looking to collaborate on my team work
 - 📫 How to reach me shobitsingh84@gmail.com